-Many are aware of the different precious metals – silver, gold, platinum.
-White gold is another particularly popular choice of metal for jewellery, but what exactly is it?
+White gold is a particularly popular choice of metal for jewellery, but what exactly is it?
 How is it made?
 And how does it differ from yellow gold?
 This article takes an in-depth look at white gold and its properties in jewellery.
 Read on for more information on white gold.

 What is white gold?